April 21, 2026

 • Suicidal thoughts

-Here are some things that you can do when you are not coping.
-Remember, you are not alone.
-Help and support is available.
+Here are some things you can try when you are finding things difficult.
+Remember, you are not alone and support is available.

 Take time for yourself

-When you are constantly going through difficult circumstances, it is important to take time out for yourself.
-Pausing allows you to distract yourself and realign your focus.
-Use this time to learn a new skill, pursue a hobby, exercise or even relax.
+When you are going through challenging circumstances, it is important to take time for yourself.
+Stepping back can help you reset and refocus.
+You might use this time to learn something new, enjoy a hobby, exercise, or simply rest.

 Take a break